edwinacunav/hiddenchest/README.md

     - `close_icon` is nothing but the icon where you can click to close the box!
     - `contents` stands for the actual container of all of your text messages printed on it!
 * The `Graphics` module has three additional properties: `fullscreen` represents the current fullscreen mode (`true` = fullscreen, `false` = windowed), `show_cursor` hides the system cursor inside the game window when `false` and `block_fullscreen` (`true` or `false`) will prevent the player from entering fullscreen mode or not even if they change the configuration file settings.
-* Graphics module also lets you take snapshots by calling the `save_screenshot` method.
+* Graphics module also lets you take snapshots by calling the `save_screenshot` method or get its width and height as an array with `dimensions`.
 * Settings module lets you customize your game settings via script calls.
     - `image_format` and `image_format=` let you check out or assign a preferred image format for your screenshots.
 Available options are:
          - :jpg or 0 for JPG format - default option